-Thise present document does not cover the Access Network functionality lower layers of the GPRS GSM radio interface.
-GSM 03.64 [11] contains an overall description of the GSM GPRS Access Network interface.
-UMTS 25.301 contains an overall description of the UMTS Terrestrial Radio Access Network.
+The present document does not cover the lower layers of the GPRS GSM radio interface.
+GSM 03.64 [11] contains an overall description of the radio interface.

 The present document does not cover the GPRS point to multipoint services.
 GSM 03.61 [9] contains the PTM multicast stage 2 service description.
 GSM 03.62 [10] contains the PTM group call stage 2 service description.